Serhiy1/Cloud-computing-coursework---piazza/README.md

 1. The development environment uses a VS code [development container](https://code.visualstudio.com/learn/develop-cloud/containers).
    - The development container is based of the default nodeJs Docker image
    - The image used for the dev container can be re-used for deploying the service to the cloud
-   - The dev container is set to install a set of default VS code pligins:
+   - The dev container is set to install a set of default VS code plugins:
       1. thunder-client, a postMan Clone that is present inside VS code
       2. Spell checker
       3. Mongo DB plugin for connecting and debugging the database
+      4. Jest - for running tests from the IDE

 2. Setting up typescript compilation and default packages
    - This guide was used for getting node, express and typescript to work with each other https://blog.logrocket.com/how-to-set-up-node-typescript-express/